albincorreya/musicbrainz_queries/README.md

   from mb_queries import *

   # getting 100 rows of artist uids from the database
-  artists = get_limited_artists("100")
+  artists = get_all_artists(limit=100) # by default get all the artist rows from the database if no limits specified

+  #check your working directory for the CSV files

   #For table containing credited entities to an artist.
 In this case "recording, release_group, and work".
   generate_table(artists)
-  #check your working directory for the CSV files

   #For sepearate CSV files
   generate_multi_tables(artists)
-  #check your working directory for the CSV files

   # For link tables
   get_multi_artist_link_tables(artists)
-  #check your working directory for the CSV files

   ```